Shingles: Picture, symptoms, diagnosis, treatment

 What causes shingles?

 The varicella-zoster virus is responsible for causing chickenpox and shingles.
-Both chickenpox and shingles, herpes zoster, are marked by an outbreak of rash or blisters on the skin.
+Both chickenpox and shingles are marked by an outbreak of rash or blisters on the skin.

 People who have had chickenpox in the past are at risk of developing shingles because the virus remains inactive in certain nerve cells of the body and can become active later in life.